Svedrin/microfw/README.md

     * destination TCP and UDP ports.

     This stage then makes a decision on acceptance or rejection for TCP and UDP packets.

-NAT rules are applied in the `POSTROUTING` chain.
-This chain does not allow source interface matching, thus we need to match on source
-IP addresses instead.
-This is why for `accept+nat` rules, the source IP address field cannot be set to `ALL`, but needs to reference an address object instead.

 ## Ingress path